“Labor Omnia Vincit” McKay Law

 Damages Available

-• Medical bills, past and future
+• Past and future medical expenses

 • Surgical expenses

-• Injection therapy and epidural costs
+• ESI and other injection costs

-• Lost income and reduced earning capacity
+• Lost income and loss of earning power

 • Long-term restrictions

-• Future medical needs
+• Future medical care

-You typically have 2 years from the date of the incident to file (Okla.
+Oklahoma generally gives two years from the date of the incident to file (Okla.
 Stat. tit.
 12, § 95).

 How McKay Law Approaches Herniated Disc Cases